top of page

 Access 4

-While driving is the primary method to get to the ballpark, the Brockton Area Transit Authority’s number 3 bus does have a stop at the High School next door.
+While driving is the primary method to get to the ballpark, the Brockton Area Transit Authority’s number 3 bus does have a stop next door at the High School.
 The final bus departs at 9:30 pm, so plan accordingly.
 The Massachusetts Bay Transit Authority’s Fall River/New Bedford Line brings passengers from downtown Brockton north to Boston and south to Fall River and New Bedford.

 The Rox website advises visiting fans to park in the large lots at Brockton High School.
-The school lots are a short walk from the ballpark.
 Be warned that the path from the high school’s main lot to the ballpark is unpaved and unlit.
-There are other, smaller lots on the back side of the ballpark that belong to local businesses.
-They seem to be available for use by fans.
+The many smaller lots behind the ballpark by the RMV and library may be more convenient, especially at night.
+Unfortunately, there are no staff around to help you and no signage to direct fans.

-All fans will use the main entrance to access the ballpark, where the ticket offices and team store are located.
-A set of stairs leads to the entrance of the ballpark and the concourse level.
+All fans will access the stadium via the main entrance, where the ticket offices and team store are located.
+Two sets of stairs lead to the entrance of the ballpark and the concourse level.
 There is an elevator located in the main plaza for those who need it.

 The seating bowl stretches from short left field around to the right field foul pole.
 An open concourse runs atop the seating bowl.
 Seating consists of red plastic stadium seats with decent leg room.
-Sections far down the right field line contain metal bleachers with backs.
 All seats feature good views of the field.
 Rest rooms, while in need of some freshening up, are plenty large enough for the typical Rox crowd.
+Fans may get frustrated with the lack of Rox staff stationed around the stadium to help out.
+Those staff stationed inside the ballpark tend to cluster together in certain areas.

 Return on Investment 5